 If you are pulling a trailer for business purposes at any time, you would most likely need a business auto policy.

 Regardless if it is a personal or commercial policy, you don’t want to assume the trailer is automatically covered.
 Sometimes the weight or type of trailer can be an issue.
 You don't want to find out after your trailer detaches from the hitch and damages multiple cars on the highway that there is no coverage.
 Find out from your insurance professional in advance!

-Please be aware that there is NEVER any collision or comprehensive ( ex: fire,theft, vandalism) coverage on any trailer if it is not specifically listed on the policy whether on a personal or commercial auto policy.
-Coverage has to be added separately, with the premium based on the cost of the trailer.
+Please be aware that there is NEVER any collision or comprehensive (ex: fire, theft, vandalism) coverage on any trailer if it is not specifically listed on the policy whether on a personal or commercial auto policy.
+Coverage must be added separately, with the premium based on the cost of the trailer.

 What if I Have a Plow or Cap on My Truck?

-Typically on a personal policy , if you have a plow, cap or other removable equipment, coverage for any customization must be added to the policy separately.
-If you plow your own driveway, or perhaps a neighbors for free, you will most likely be able to have a personal auto policy, but check with your insurance representative to be sure.
+Typically, on a personal policy, if you have a plow, cap or other removable equipment, coverage for any customization must be added to the policy separately.
+If you plow your own driveway, or perhaps a neighbor's for free, you may be able to have a personal auto policy, but check with your insurance representative to be sure.
 You would need to add custom parts and equipment coverage for the plow, which is typically capped at $5,000.

 If you ever plow for a fee you will need a business auto policy.
 Please also keep in mind that the plow itself and any other removable equipment should be insured on a separate Inland Marine policy to provide coverage for the equipment while on or off the vehicle.
 The commercial auto policy would only include coverage for removable equipment while attached to the vehicle.